henbarlevi/dating-app-v2.0/ReadME.md

 * handle sockets emits from client with RXJS
 * replace all hardcoded urls with environment variables
 * do research on how to make the site be in top in google search - maybe this is the key : [Search Conosole](https://www.google.com/webmasters/tools/home?hl=en)
+* when doing JSON.stringify(gameEventOrtimeout) in the gameroomManager on the mreged observable subscribed object - recevied "Converting circular structure to JSON" Fix this to avoid memory leak